encgoo/DesignPatterns/membuf/README.md

 # Buffer Management

-Emulate buffer management found within many text editor
+This is a C++ program that emulates buffer management found within many text editor.
+It is an example of using design patterns Memento and Command.

 ## 1. Requirements
 ##### 1.1 A text buffer to store text.